Brad0408/ArcadeGame/README.md

 1) Clone of the main branch
 2) Double click the .bat file to generate project files
-3) Open the projec with the .sln file in the root directory
+3) Open the project with the .sln file in the root directory

 Now there are additional steps to get the audio working
 1) Go to SFMLProject -> vendor -> SFML-2.6.0 -> bin